robertmuth/Cwerg/Docs/opcodes.md

 #### [32] conv *dst* <sub>[REG:NUM]</sub> = *src* <sub>[REG/CONST:NUM]</sub>
 Conversion of numerical regs which do not have to be of same size.
 Bits may change.

-              Note: Use mov if both regs have the same kind.
-              Note: This is not completely stable/well-defined yet for case that involve a widening change from signed -> unsigned.
+              If the conversion involves both a widening and a change of type, the widening is performed first.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.
 Bits will be re-interpreted but do not change.

-                 This can be used to manipulated addresses im unusual ways.
+                 This is useful for manipulating addresses in unusual ways or looking at the  binary representation of floats.

 #### [34] mov *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Move between registers.